-This asset class primarily represents directly-originated senior or mezzanine lending to middle market companies and real estate investors.
-It also includes opportunistic special situations and sector specialist strategies which can offer more attractive risk-adjusted returns.
+The private debt asset class primarily represents directly-originated senior or mezzanine lending to middle market companies and real estate investors.
+It also includes opportunistic special situations and sector specialist strategies, for example in the healthcare and technology sectors, which may offer more attractive risk-adjusted returns.
 In the aftermath of the global financial crisis, the deleveraging and increased regulation of banks resulted in significant opportunities in private debt as banks all but abandoned complex categories of lending given high regulatory capital requirements.
-Private debt offers a complexity and illiquidity premium which we expect to average 300 bps in excess of liquid credit returns.
+Private debt offers a complexity and illiquidity premium which we expect to on average be in excess of liquid credit returns.
 Private debt strategies typically include a high level of contractual return and a significant margin of safety from substantial equity subordination or asset coverage.

 We seek managers who have invested across multiple credit cycles, and who have a deep fundamental credit skillset with the structuring and workout capabilities to protect capital over the full cycle.
 As we have seen significant capital flow into the more “vanilla” parts of private debt such as corporate direct lending, we have increasingly focused on more specialised or less competitive areas of the market such as lending to healthcare and technology companies, lending to small businesses (through the US Small Business Investment Company program), real estate debt or construction financing, less liquid areas of structured credit and other niche/specialist lending strategies.
 Our best ideas are captured by our private debt vehicle.
 The evergreen pooled vehicle has invested in over 50 private debt and uncorrelated strategies since inception in 2012.
 We also offer bespoke specialist mandates in private debt for large clients.